 Recipe by Debbie Taber

-"This is a four star recipe that combines the great taste of grilled beef kabobs with a delicious tomato sauce baste.
+"This is a five-star recipe that combines the great taste of grilled beef kabobs with a delicious tomato sauce baste.
 I always double the sauce to top the beef and veggies over rice.
 A mouth-watering meal."

 Hmm.
 None of these ingredients are on sale today.